MK8J/semiconductorDefects/README.md

     and -1.
   - a: acceptor.
 The defect can change been a net charge of -1 and 0.
   - d: donor.
 The defect can change been a net charge of 0 and 1.
   - dd: double donor.
 The defect can change been a net charge of 1 and 2.
   - ddd: triple donor.
-The defect can change between a net charge of 2 and 3
+The defect can change been a net charge of 2 and 3.

 The “.srh” file is an ASCII file written in plain text.
 The structure of its contents is described in the following subsection.